 Keep shopping

-While they may not save you a fortune on every purchase, you could get a few percent of your purchase price back, and that can really add up even if it's just a few pennies at a time.
-With most cashback sites you can ask for the money to be paid out at any time, so it might be worth setting a limit for yourself – say £50 – to make it easier to start building up your savings.
+While they may not save you a fortune on every purchase, you could get a small percentage back and that can really add up – even if it's just a few pennies at a time.
+With most cashback sites you can ask for the money to be paid out at any time, so it might be worth setting a limit for yourself (say £50) to make it easier to leave the money alone and start building up your savings.

 Have your cake and eat it